 First-time freshman admitted to the University of Memphis will be placed in appropriate English and Math courses based on their highest ACT/SAT English/Evidence Based Reading and Writing and Math subs-cores (that are less than 5 years old).
-If you are a freshman enrolling in the summer or fall 2021 term and do not have an ACT/SAT English/EBRW or Math sub-score on file with the Office of Undergraduate Admissions & Orientation by May 1, then you are required to complete the English Placement Self-Directed Questionnaire and/or the proctored ALEKS Math Assessment*.
+If you are a freshman enrolling in the summer or fall 2022 term and do not have an ACT/SAT English/EBRW or Math sub-score on file with the Office of Undergraduate Admissions & Orientation by May 1, then you are required to complete the English Placement Self-Directed Questionnaire and/or a Math Assessment*.

 *Students enrolled in majors that require Math 1710 (College Algebra) or above (Calculus course track) and who do not have an ACT/SAT score on file or their Math sub-score falls below the minimum score listed in the Math placement chart or earned less than a grade of B in their high school Algebra 2 course will be required to take the proctored ALEKS Math assessment.

 The Office of Undergraduate Admissions & Orientation will email a link to the English Placement Self-Directed Questionnaire and notification of the proctored ALEKS Math placement in March to all students who are required to take them.
 The proctored ALEKS Math Assessment is offered on campus at the Testing Center (virtual proctored sessions maybe arranged by Testing Center staff, if needed).
 Your results for both placement assessments will be recorded by the Office of Admissions & Orientation and shared with your academic advisor for course registration during New Student Orientation.